 Antique Marine Engine Exposition

-Join us for the largest marine engine show in the nation – the 23rd annual Antique Marine Engine Exposition at Mystic Seaport.
 The transition from sail to engine power was a momentous event for the maritime industry and the world.
-Experience it firsthand as collectors from around the country come together to show off full size and miniature 19th- and early 20th-century marine engines.
-Inboards, outboards, steam, gasoline, diesel, electric and naphtha engines will all be on display in the Museum’s Shipyard.
-Additional engines dating from 1889 to 1963 and manufactured by Evinrude, Johnson, Herreshoff, Palmer and Kriebel will be exhibited in the North Boat Shed.
+Experience it firsthand at the 24th annual Antique Marine Engine Exposition at Mystic Seaport as collectors from around the country come together to show off full-size and miniature 19th- and early 20th-century marine engines.
+Inboards, outboards, steam, gasoline, diesel, electric, and naphtha engines will all be on display in the Museum’s Shipyard.

-More than 300 engines will be on display and many will be operated for your viewing and listening pleasure.
+More than 300 engines will be exhibited and many will be operated for your viewing and listening pleasure.
 A large selection of marine models will also be on display to delight the young at heart.

 Weekend activities include a set-and-weigh anchor demonstration featuring a 1914 Economy Sparta donkey engine aboard the L.A.
 Dunton and the firing of several engines in the Shipyard, including a six-cylinder D-90 Lathrop diesel engine from the 1940s and a two-cylinder Wichmann semi-diesel from Norway.
 There will also be a 1917 Hercules engine demonstration behind the Museum’s Hoop Shop.